List of fentanyl analogues

 The following is a list of fentanyl analogues (sometimes referred to as fentalogs), and includes both compounds developed by pharmaceutical companies for legitimate medical use, and those which have been sold as designer drugs.
 The latter have been reported to national drug control agencies such as the DEA, and some to transnational agencies such as the EMCDDA and UNODC.
 This is not a comprehensive or exhaustive list of fentanyl analogues, as more than 1400 compounds from this family have been described in the scientific and patent literature.
 However, this list does include many notable compounds that have reached late-stage human clinical trials, and compounds which have been sold as designer drugs, as well as representative examples of significant structural variations reported in the scientific and patent literature.
 The structural variations among fentanyl analogues can impart profound pharmacological differences between each other, especially regarding potency and efficacy.

 In the United States, the Drug Enforcement Administration (DEA) placed the class of "Fentanyl-Related Substances" on the list of Schedule I drugs in 2018, making it illegal to manufacture, distribute, or possess fentanyl analogs, with very broad terminology being used in its scheduling.
 Regarding the temporary control of fentanyl-related substances, Schedule I was extended through December 31, 2024 by Public Law 117-328.

 The chemical structure of fentanyl has been used as a basis in modern chemistry for the discovery and nomenclature of many new fentanyl analogues, sometimes called fentalogs.
+(Note: Cayman Chemical Company instead recommends using the 2'-, 3'-, 4'- locants to refer to non-aniline phenyl group positions, restricting use of the ortho-, meta-, para- locants to aniline ring positions.)